thuml/Latent-Spectral-Models/README.md

 bash scripts/pipe_lsm.sh # for Pipe
 ```

- Note: You need to change the argument `--data-path` in above script files to your dataset path.
+ Note: You need to change the argument `--data-path` in the above script files to your dataset path.

 4. Develop your own model.
 Here are the instructions: